lasersell/.github/profile/README.md

 ---

 LaserSell monitors every position and fires automated sells the instant your conditions are met.
-Open-source client, full API, SDKs in four languages, and the API AI agents use to trade.
+Open-source client, full API, SDKs in four languages, and native support for AI trading agents.

 **Built for:** Pump.fun · Raydium · Meteora · PumpSwap · USD1